url4irl/vectors-gateway/README.md

 1. **API Communication**: Your main application communicates with this service via REST API calls
 2. **Authentication**: All requests require an API key for security and data isolation
 3. **Document Processing**: When your app needs to store documents:
-   - Documents are automatically chunked into semantic pieces
+   - Documents are automatically chunked using **semantic chunking** for optimal content understanding
    - Each chunk is embedded through LiteLLM
    - Vectors are stored in Qdrant with metadata in PostgreSQL
 4. **Semantic Search**: When your app needs to retrieve relevant content: